LuisFernandezJr/www.LuisFernandezJr.com/landing.md

 				<header class="major">
 					<h3>Interests & Hobbies</h3>
 				</header>
-				<p>I enjoy playing video games in my free time and I am very selective.
-I play a variety of Genres for fun but you can always find me playing the Super Smash Brothers franchise due to it's in depth mechanics and variety of options.
-Sun Tzu is more than accurate when saying “If you know the enemy and know yourself, you need not fear the result of a hundred battles."
-When it's comes to knowing options in your enviroment everything changes.
-Super Smash Brothers allows me to paint decision making process on screen.
-Controllers are my canvas and I enjoy depicting my style.</p>
+				<p>Luis enjoys playing video games in his free time and he's veryselective.
+With a variety of Genres to select from he always leans towards the Super Smash Brothers franchise due to it's in depth mechanics and variety of options.
+Luis likes to portray Sun Tzus quote “If you know the enemy and know yourself, you need not fear the result of a hundred battles."
+Luis knows that  knowing options in your enviroment everything changes.
+Super Smash Brothers allows Luis to paint his decision making process on screen.
+Controllers are considered to be a paintbush for Luis and the screen is his canvas as he enjoys depicting his style.</p>
 				<ul class="actions">
 					<li><a href="generic.html" class="button">Learn more</a></li>
 				</ul>